ysndr/MSc-Thesis/chapter/methodology.md

 In the most common case of general elements, the node is simply registered as a `LinearizationItem` of kind `Structure`.
-This applies for all simple expressions like those exemplified in [@lst:nickel-simple-expr] Essentially, any of such nodes turns into a typed span as the remaining information tracked is the item's span and type checker provided type.
+This applies for all simple expressions like those exemplified in [@lst:nickel-simple-expr]

 ##### Declarations